-In commemoration of its proud 120 year history, the trustees of Hindmarsh Diamond Jubilee Cottage Homes and staff from Westside Housing Association have worked together on the development of a historical sign.
+In commemoration of its proud 120 year history, the trustees of Hindmarsh Diamond Jubilee Cottage Homes and staff from Westside Housing have worked together on the development of a historical sign.

 On Monday 18 December 2017, the sign was erected out the front of 106 Hawker Street, Ridleyton.

 The sign can be viewed from the street or footpath if you are walking by.
 There are plenty of places to park nearby.

 His Excellency Sir Thomas Fowell Buxton Bt GCMG, Governor of South Australia laid theFoundation Stone for the first three cottages built on the corner of Government Road (now South Road) and Robert Street, Croydon.

 The half-acre block of land was donated by Mr Richard Day and the first three units were built as a community effort.
 Materials were donated by local timber merchants and brick manufacturers, builders and carpenters voluntarily completed the work.

 Despite the communities’ efforts, the project needed to raise an additional £140 to cover the building costs, and this prompted the first of many fundraising events to take place – the Queen’s Diamond Homes Bazaar.
 A ladies’ committee was formed to organise the Bazaars and the first one, opened by Lady Bonython in 1898, raised almost £500.